 |On the Way to the Bus|

-In the past few days, I have experienced many moments of bliss and wonder amidst the late summer heat and humidity here in Western Massachusetts.
-Obviously the external weather wasn't the primary cause of the shift.
+In the past week, I have experienced many moments of bliss and wonder amidst the ever-changeable changing of the season here in Western Massachusetts.
+The external weather wasn't the primary cause of the shift.
 It's been all over the place.
 We cruised through getting drenched and cold, then an 80 degree day, then more rain and an overnight in the lower 40's.

 Getting Out of Your Head

-Although, as you see, I can certainly ramble on about the Presence, It's beyond words.
+As you can see, I can certainly ramble on about the Presence.
+Yet, in all honesty, it's beyond words.

 Yet, with Practice we come to see how deeply the thinking mind can distract us and distort the world we are experiencing in any one moment.

 With Practice, with our commitment and effort to cultivate the clarity, kindness and compassion that resides in our Heart of Hearts, we awaken to a realm of experience beyond the thinking mind, a quality of consciousness that we generally have been programmed to ignore.
 With Practice, with our growing ability to accept and embrace all of our experience, the world expands to include the miraculous that exits in the midst of the ordinary moments of our lives.